Parting is Such Sweet Terror: How to Eliminate the Fear of Firing

 6. Have a witness present for key meetings.
 Often employees will admit wrongdoing during a meeting with a supervisor, but then deny having done so later.
 Having a witness present will help establish the truth if the employee changes his story.

-7. Never discuss serious employee issues via email.
-Email is forever and is hastily written.
-Thus, it is no wonder that poorly worded emails often haunt an employer facing a lawsuit or investigation.
+7. Never discuss serious employee issues via email or text.
+Email and texts are hastily written, yet they exist forever.
+Thus, it is no wonder that poorly worded emails and texts often haunt an employer facing a lawsuit or investigation.
+Take the time to discuss matters in person or on the phone.

 8. As soon as you feel concerned, call your lawyer.
 Not only is advice more useful before a problem festers, but attorney-client privilege will protect the conversation.